Home Buying Tax Deductions to Remember

 If you sold your home last year and made money off of the sale, the money you made – your capital gains – is free from taxation as long as you are below the threshold.
 As of now, a single person can make up to $250,000 from a home sale, while a married couple can make $500,000.

 That tax-free profit can be used to upgrade to a better home, or for whatever you like.
-Keep in mind, the home must have been your primary residence to qualify.
-Real Estate capital gains tax deductions are one of the biggest breaks given to homeowners by the Federal Government.
+Keep in mind, the property must have been your primary residence to qualify.
+Real Estate capital gains tax deductions are one of the most significant breaks given to homeowners by the Federal Government.

 If you have sold your home in the past year, it is a good idea to speak to a tax professional to have a clear understanding of your particular tax situation.
 The capital gains exception is a home buyer tax deduction you won’t want to forget.